 Stone Arch Bridges of Cowley County, Kansas

-For the aid of those who wish to tour the picturesque stone arch bridges of Cowley County, Kansas, we have compiled a map of the known stone arch bridges and culverts in the county.
+For the aid of those who wish to tour the picturesque and famous publicly accessible, vehicular stone arch bridges of Cowley County, Kansas, we have compiled a color-coded map of the 50 + known stone arch bridges and culverts in the county.
 The bridges are shown on the map with the aid of a number.
 For aid in reference, on the list below the number we used to depict a given bridge on the map will be clearly stated.
-Please note that this list is update as more stone bridges turn up.
+Please note that this list is updated as more stone bridges turn up, and that numbers 1 through 16 are the standard, well-known Cowley stone bridges on the public roads, while numbers 17 and up are bridges we found through research and exhaustive survey of the roads.
+At the end of the list are some noteworthy privately owned stone arch bridges.

 Note: Please no trespassing.
-To the best of our knowledge, the listed bridges are located on public roads.
+To the best of our knowledge, the listed bridges are publicly accessible.
 In case of questions or problems feel free to contact us.
 Bridges difficult to photograph (such as the Bridge North of Dexter) can be photographed with the aid of a “selfie stick.”

 A List of the Existing Stone Arch Bridges on the Roads of Cowley County, Kansas